ekohl/foreman-howto/README.rst

 section is also a TODO list for myself.

 * Apache only listens on ipv4
-* Setting up postgresql using puppet would be nice

 Then there are also some points I want to expand in this document